 Representing Individuals Facing Immigration-Related Consequences

-Following the Supreme Court's decision in Padilla v.
-Kentucky that lawyers must advise clients of possible immigration-related collateral consequences of conviction, the FCJ suppoted the creation of a series of free, live web trainings on implications of the decision.
+This seminar followed the FCJ's and NACDL's other efforts in the wake of the Supreme Court's decision in Padilla v.
+Kentucky that lawyers must advise clients of possible immigration-related collateral consequences of conviction.
+Shortly after the decision, the FCJ suppoted the creation of a series of free, live web trainings on implications of the decision.
 Sessions focused on an overview of current and emerging issues, drug offenses, and domestic and violence cases.

 Additionally, and with support from the FCJ, NACDL and the National Legal Aid and Defender